SmartTokenLabs/TokenScript/ERCs/ERC5XX0 draft.md

 Each token contract has one `scriptURI`  function, which points to a client script stored in one or more URIs.

-Concretely each element in the array contains a URI to the script itself.
+Concretely each element in the array contains an URI to the script itself.

 The script provides a client-side executable to the hosting token.
 Examples of such a script could be: